grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 Hemi, with his usual uncanny sense of every aspect of every person and every machine that contributed to the boat's condition, arrived in the sonar compartment with another cup of coffee for her.

 She took it gratefully without a word.
 He sat down in the seat next to her and put on the second sonar headset.
-Hemi was an excellent sonar operator himself -- he had initially trained Cassandra -- so instead of explicily explaining the situation, Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the whole sweep of the ocean just as he had taught her to do.
+Hemi was an excellent sonar operator himself -- he had initially trained Cassandra -- so instead of explicitly explaining the situation, Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the whole sweep of the ocean just as he had taught her to do.

 "Wait Cassandra.
 What is that sound... towards the bow, roll back the other way a small amount."

 With two fingers resting on the top of the control wheel she rotated the direction of the underwater mics back until they lined up along the axis of the boat.
-In hear ears she picked up what Hemi had heard.
+In her ears she picked up what Hemi had heard.
 A current of faintly pulsing rapid clicks, carried to her microphones on the underside of the typical swish and swell of active ocean sounds.

 "Some kind of regular clicking..."